-This publication provides an overview on the Salary Income - Tax Incidence and Optimisation 2023.
-It may be noted that nothing contained in this publication should be regarded as our opinion and facts of each case will need to be analyzed to ascertain applicability or otherwise of the said judgement and appropriate professional advice should be sought for applicability of legal provisions based on specific facts.
-We are not responsible for any liability arising from any statements or errors contained in this publication.
+This Publication provides an overview on the Salary Income- Tax Incidence and Optimisation.
+It may be noted that nothing contained in this Publication should be regarded as our opinion and facts of each case will need to be analyzed to ascertain thereof and appropriate professional advice should be sought for applicability of legal provisions based on specific facts.
+We are not responsible for any liability arising from any statements or errors contained in this Publication.

-This publication is protected under Copyright and Intellectual property laws and regulations
+This Publication is protected under Copyright and Intellectual property laws and regulations